seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 "On losing what, friend?"
 So the deity concludes: "Well then, recluse, you neither rejoice nor grieve!"
 And the Buddha replies: "That is so, friend."

-It seems, then, that though we say we 'attain' *Nibbāna* there is nothing to gain and nothing to lose.
+It seems, then, that though we say we 'attain' Nibbāna there is nothing to gain and nothing to lose.
 If anything - **what is lost is an ignorance that there is something, and a craving that there is not enough** - and that is all one loses.

-Now there are quite a number of synonyms for *Nibbāna*, such as *akata* and *asaṅkhata*.
+Now there are quite a number of synonyms for Nibbāna, such as *akata* and *asaṅkhata*.
 As already mentioned, there is even a list of thirty-three such epithets, out of which one is *dīpa*.[^fn58] Now *dīpa* means an island.
-When we are told that *Nibbāna* is an island, we tend to imagine some sort of existence in a beautiful island.
+When we are told that Nibbāna is an island, we tend to imagine some sort of existence in a beautiful island.
 But in the *Pārāyanavagga* of the *Sutta Nipāta* the Buddha gives a good corrective to that kind of imagining in his reply to a question put by the Brahmin youth *Kappa*, a pupil of *Bāvarī*. *Kappa* puts his